matheuspor/mma-fights-scraper-api/README.md

 ## Run Locally

-This project runs by default on "http://localhost:3001" and connects to a MongoDB Docker container in "mongodb://mongodb:27017". <br>
+This project runs by default on "http://localhost:3001" and connects to a MongoDB Docker container in "mongodb://mongodb:27017"<br>
 Fill the empty .env variables if using custom port or custom mongodb connection.

 Starts server